mtplr/topspin-to-csv/README.md

 # topspin-to-csv
 A very simple Python script to generate a normal X/Y csv file from a Bruker TopSpin .txt file

-Usage:
+## Usage

 1) Open Bruker's TopSpin and export the current view through: Right Click > Save Display Region To... > A text file for use with other programs (leave all default).
 A plain text file will be saved.
 Let's say you named it as `namefile.txt`
 2) Launch the python script in the same folder with the command: `topspin-to-csv.py -f filename.txt`
 3) A new file will be generated: `namefile.csv`.
 Now you can open it with Excel, Origin, QtiPlot or whatever.

-Enjoy!
+Enjoy! ✨

+## Acknowledgements
-Many thanks to **Glenn Facey** and to his hidden gem in the web, found after many **days** of research, to have provided us all with the algorithm to extract such data: [University of Ottawa NMR Facility Web Site](https://u-of-o-nmr-facility.blogspot.com/2014/02/getting-xy-ascii-data-from-topspin.html).
+Many thanks to **Glenn Facey** 🙏🏼 and to his hidden gem in the web, found after many **days** of research, to have provided us all with the algorithm to extract such data: [University of Ottawa NMR Facility Web Site](https://u-of-o-nmr-facility.blogspot.com/2014/02/getting-xy-ascii-data-from-topspin.html).